aisstream/aisstream/README.md

 Hello! [aisstream.io](https://aisstream.io) is a free api to stream global AIS data via websockets.
 With our AIS data stream you are able to track vessel position, identity, port calls and much more.

+If you decide to use aisstream in a project, app, or company please open a issue [here](https://github.com/aisstream/Projects-Using-aisstream.io).
+We would love to hear what aisstream.io is currently being used for!

 ### Our Repos

 - [Issue Tracking (Where users can raise issues with the service)](https://github.com/aisstream/issues)